Please read through our Parent Handbook. It is filled with valuable information and resources.

 Q. How do you handle children of different language levels?

-A: Villagers language levels are evaluated when they arrive.
-Villagers are place in language groups with others of the same ability as them.
+A: Villagers' language levels are evaluated when they arrive.
+Villagers are placed in language groups with others of similar, overall proficiency.
 Throughout the day, each day, your villager will have language sessions will this smaller language group.
 Other times during the day will be spent with mixed levels, participating in activities, meals, evening programs and campfire.

 Q: What is the housing like?

 A: Every Village is a little different.
 Each cabin has 8-16 beds.
 Villagers are housed with others in the same age range and gender.
 We house 2-4 counselors of the same gender in each cabin.
 If your villager has a roommate request, we make every effort to honor housing requests.
 Please have both villagers complete the bunk request form found in your My Village account.
 For more information, visit our lodging page.

 A: Our cooks are experts in kid-friendly culturally authentic foods – from breakfast to four-course dinners.
 Your child will have the opportunity to try some foods they’ve never had before.
 Every Village has the basics, too.
 We are able to accommodate special dietary needs on a limited basis, with advance notice.
 Complete the Villager Health History document to let us know about any dietary restrictions.
 For more information, visit our cuisine page.

 A: Every Village has a health center and a designated healthcare provider onsite.
 Healthcare staff complete an orientation that includes review of medical protocols from our program’s supervising physician.
 The scope of service provided by our Health Center staff is limited to care of routine illness and injury; we do not have physicians in residence.
 You can find detailed healthcare information in the Parent Handbook or visit our Healthcare at the Villages page on our website.
 Please contact Health Services at email@example.com if you have questions.

 Q: How much money should I send my child with?